 (5) If a determination is made that the worker’s degree of permanent impairment arising from the injury concerned is not less than that alleged by the worker, the arbitrator may order the employer to pay all or any of the costs connected with the dispute, including any costs connected with referral to an approved medical specialist panel.

-[Section 31D inserted by No. 42 of 2004 s.
+[Section 31D inserted: No. 42 of 2004 s.
 21.]

 31E.
 Noise induced hearing loss, worker may elect to get lump sum for in some cases